 Objectives: This FOA aims to provide clinical, patient-oriented research fellowship training that stimulates a) novel insights into the brain-mediated function and dysfunction related to AD, b) discovery and validation of novel diagnostic strategies related to symptomatology of AD, and c) discovery and validation of novel treatment and care management strategies of AD.
-Organizations must have a certified fellowship-training program to be considered eligible.
+Organizations must have a certified fellowship-training program or an established training program for health professionals to be considered eligible.
 Submission of a competitive National Institutes of Health (NIH) K Award application or comparable grant application is a required grant deliverable in the final grant year.

 Background: The current national opportunities for clinical fellowship training of physicians and PhDs and comparable terminal degrees in patient-centered AD research is rather limited leading to a paucity of experts and research mentors available to address the many challenges for accurate diagnosis and care management over the long course of decline.
 A major public health goal is to promote healthy brain function and prevent the onset or progression of AD.
-There is a desperate need to develop novel therapeutic approaches and strategies that can be
+There is a desperate need to develop novel therapeutic approaches and strategies that can be adapted to individual variation in the presentation of symptoms as well as the training of medical and other health-related experts in effective diverse protocols for accurate diagnosis, treatment, and care strategies.
+The gap of expertise in addressing the impacts of AD also has led to the

-Funding Opportunity: FY 2018-19 Page 12 of 54 adapted to individual variation in the presentation of symptoms as well as the training of medical and other health-related experts in effective diverse protocols for accurate diagnosis, treatment, and care strategies.
-The gap of expertise in addressing the impacts of AD also has led to the inadequacy of community resources to help persons with AD and related dementias maintain optimal quality of care in a community-based setting.
+Funding Opportunity: FY 2019-20 Page 12 of 53 inadequacy of community resources to help patients maintain optimal quality of care in a community-based setting.
 Of special need are underserved populations dealing with AD.
 This FOA is designed to support physician or PhD (or comparable terminal degree) in postdoctoral fellowship training that fosters and advances clinical research training (e.g., clinical service, evaluation, neurochemistry, neurosciences, neuromedicine, neurotherapeutics, neuropharmacology, neuropathology) to develop expert health provider research skills focused on people with AD and to encourage attention to the challenges of diverse and underserved people dealing with AD.